 Breastfeeding is healthy for both mom and baby.
 Breastfeeding creates a nurturing bond between them.
-Breast milk provides antibodies from mom that can protect baby from many illnesses and prevent allergies.
-For both mom and baby breastfeeding can decrease risk of diabetes, some cancers and it helps prevent obesity.
-For mom, breastfeeding reduces the risk for osteoporosis and post-partum depression.
-Breastfeeding can save the family money.
+Breast milk provides antibodies from the mom that can protect the baby from many illnesses and prevent allergies.

-Information for Families
+Information for Families – helplines and support

-For assistance with WIC materials, client referral or information on collaborative opportunities, please call Laurence Obaid (714)347-4512 or 1-888-YOUR WIC.
+For assistance with WIC materials, client referral, or information on collaborative opportunities, please call Laurence Obaid (714)347-4512 or 1-888-YOUR WIC.

 Information for Professionals and Hospitals